eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-meta-replaced-by.md

 <!-- end auto-generated rule header -->

 As of ESLint v9.21.0, the rule property `meta.deprecated` can be either a boolean or an object of type `DeprecatedInfo`.
-The `DeprecatedInfo` includes an optional `replacedBy` array that replaces the now-deprecated `meta.replacedBy` property.
+The `DeprecatedInfo` type includes an optional `replacedBy` array that replaces the now-deprecated `meta.replacedBy` property.

 Examples of correct usage: